donalharrison/no1_system/docs/core/Statuses.md

 ## Dying
 #### Incremental
-When your Grit is 0, roll 1d4 to determine your Dying rating.
-While your Dying rating is above 0, you can take not Actions and use no Shifts.
+When your Grit is 0, increase your Dying rating by +1d4 and gain Unconscious X, where X is equal to your Dying rating.
 Each turn while your Grit is 0, increase your Dying rating by +1.
 If you suffer Hits from a hostile Action, increase your Dying Rating by +1.
 When your Dying rating is 5 or greater, you are Dead.

 ## Fatigued
 #### Variable